James Tarkowski

 Tarkowski began his professional career at Oldham Athletic of League One, where he made 89 appearances across all competitions.
 In January 2014, he moved to Brentford for an undisclosed fee, winning promotion to the Championship in his first season.
 Two years later he signed for Burnley.
-He made his debut for England in March 2018, starting in a 1–1 draw against Italy.
+He made his debut for England in March 2018.

 Early and personal life

-Tarkowski was born in Manchester and grew up in New Moston.
+James Alan Tarkowski was born on 19 November 1992 in Manchester and grew up in New Moston.
 He attended New Moston Primary School and Failsworth High School, which he left in 2009.
 His grandfather was from Poland.

-Tarkowski began his career in the youth system at Blackburn Rovers, before being released at the age of 14 at his own request.
+Tarkowski began his career in the youth system at Blackburn Rovers, before being released at the age of 14.
 After his spell at Blackburn, Tarkowski had a stint playing senior football at Maine Road in the North West Counties League.

-He is a Manchester United fan and admired David Beckham and Paul Scholes while growing up.
+He was a Manchester United fan as a boy and admired David Beckham and Paul Scholes while growing up.